Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Introduction

-The starting point for any such calculation is a Hamiltonian framework \cite{Kogut:1974ag}, which comes with a description of basis vectors spanning the Hilbert space.
-An essential part of the Hamiltonian framework is the Gauss law constraints, which separate the physical Hilbert space from the entire Hilbert space containing gauge redundancy.
-The Hamiltonian operator commutes with the gauge theory Hilbert space, and hence the dynamics remain confined only within the physical subspace.
-This sets the initial tasks for quantum simulating lattice gauge theory to (I), constructing the basis vectors spanning the physical subspace and (II), finding the representations of observables (physical aka gauge invariant) in the chosen or constructed physical basis.
-The current work presents the task (II) for pure SU(3) lattice gauge theory in more than $1+1$ dimensions.
+The starting point for any such calculation is a Hamiltonian framework, first proposed by Kogut and Susskind~\cite{Kogut:1974ag}, which comes with a description of basis vectors spanning the Hilbert space.
+However, such a Hilbert space suffers from having unphysical states due to the redundancies arising from the gauge symmetry.
+Thus, it becomes necessary to separate out the physical (i.e., gauge invariant) Hilbert space from the entire Hilbert space, which is often done by imposing the Gauss's law constraints on states.
+The Hamiltonian operator commutes with the gauge-symmetry constraints, and hence the dynamics remain confined only within the physical subspace.
+In the loop-string-hadron (LSH) formulation \cite{Raychowdhury:2019iki,Kadam:2022ipf,Kadam:2024ifg}, the non-commuting Gauss's law constraints are traded for Abelian constraints that could potentially reduce the cost of simulating non-Abelian LGTs, for both classical \cite{Davoudi:2020yln} and quantum \cite{Raychowdhury:2018osk,Davoudi:2022xmb} simulations.
+The roadmap for simulating lattice Yang-Mills theory using the LSH formulation involves three foundational steps: first, characterizing the basis vectors that span the local physical subspace at each lattice site; second, characterizing the local gauge-invariant operators and deriving their representation in the LSH basis; and lastly, generalizing to the lattice by characterizing physical lattice states and expressing extended operators (like Wilson loops and the Hamiltonian) in terms of local LSH operators.
+The present work addresses the second step for pure SU(3) LGT at a trivalent vertex, which is the building block of a LGT in more than one spatial dimension.